bateman/python_pyenv_poetry_template/docs/index.md

 $ make

 Usage:
   make [target]

 Info
- help                  Show this help message info                  Show development environment info System clean                 Clean the project - removes all cache dirs and stamp files reset                 Cleans plus removes the virtual environment (use ARGS="hard" to re-initialize the project) python                Check if Python is installed virtualenv            Check if virtualenv exists and activate it - create it if not poetry                Check if Poetry is installed poetry-update         Update Poetry
+  help                  Show this help message info                  Show development environment info System python                Check if Python is installed virtualenv            Check if virtualenv exists and activate it - create it if not poetry                Check if Poetry is installed poetry-update         Update Poetry
 Project
- project/all           Install and build the project, generate the documentation project/install       Install the project for development project/update        Update the project project/run           Run the project (pass arguments with ARGS="...") project/tests         Run the tests (pass arguments with ARGS="...") project/production    Install the project for production project/deps-export   Export the project's dependencies to requirements*.txt files project/build         Build the project as a package project/publish       Manually publish the project to PyPI Check check/precommit       Run the pre-commit checks check/format          Format the code check/lint            Lint the code
-Docker
- docker/build          Build the Docker image docker/run            Run the Docker container docker/all            Build and run the Docker container docker/stop           Stop the Docker container docker/remove         Remove the Docker image, container, and volumes Tag tag/patch             Tag a new patch version release tag/minor             Tag a new minor version release tag/major             Tag a new major version release tag/push              Push the tag to origin - triggers the release action Documentation docs/build            Generate the project documentation docs/serve            Serve the project documentation locally docs/publish          Manually publish the project documentation to GitHub Pages
+  project/install       Install the project for development project/production    Install the project for production project/update        Update the project project/clean         Clean the project - removes all cache dirs and stamp files project/reset         Cleans plus removes the virtual environment (use ARGS="hard" to re-initialize the project) project/run           Run the project (pass arguments with ARGS="...") project/tests         Run the tests (pass arguments with ARGS="...") project/build         Build the project as a package project/buildall      Build the project package and generate the documentation project/publish       Publish the project to PyPI project/publishall    Publish the project package to PyPI and the documentation to GitHub Pages project/deps-export   Export the project's dependencies to requirements*.txt files Check check/format          Format the code check/lint            Lint the code check/precommit       Run all pre-commit checks Docker docker/build          Build the Docker image docker/run            Run the Docker container docker/all            Build and run the Docker container docker/stop           Stop the Docker container docker/remove         Remove the Docker image, container, and volumes Tag tag/patch             Tag a new patch version release tag/minor             Tag a new minor version release tag/major             Tag a new major version release tag/push              Push the tag to origin - triggers the release and docker actions Documentation docs/build            Generate the project documentation docs/serve            Serve the project documentation locally docs/publish          Publish the project documentation to GitHub Pages
 ```

 ## Installation